mattplichtawild/keeper-profile-application/README.md

 A new animal is then selected to be displayed along with the toy it will be receiving and the process begins again.

-## Dependencies
+## Install and run

-Run 'bundle install' to install required gems.
-To execute program and use application, run 'shotgun' and navigate to the address displayed.
+Clone the repo, navigate to the new directory and run `bundle install`.

+Start the development server with the terminal command `shotgun`, then navigate to the port listed.

 ## Authors